 Average cost of Jeep insurance by model

 The model of the vehicle you drive also affects your insurance rates.
 The rates below assume that the driver is a 40-year-old male with a clean driving record.
 The policies also represent a $500 comprehensive and collision deductible, UM/UIM coverage, and minimum liability limits.
 Rates are averaged across all 50 states.

 |Annual average insurance premium for a Jeep by model||Annual Premium|

 Jeep vehicles are tough and can plow through most road conditions, as well as handle off-roading adventures.
 Unfortunately, however, not all of these utilitarian vehicles’ models rate highly in terms of safety.

-One of the most popular models, the 2013 Jeep Wrangler, was given only 3 out of 5 stars for its safety in a rollover crash by the National Highway Traffic Administration.
-The Insurance Institute for Highway Safety rated it as “Good” in a moderate overlap collision test, “Marginal” for rear crash protection and “Poor” for safety in a side impact collision.
-This vehicle’s overall safety rating by U.S. News and World Report is only 6.7 out of 10.
+One of the most popular models, the 2021 Jeep Wrangler 4wd was given only 3 out of 5 stars for its safety in a rollover crash by the National Highway Traffic Administration.

-However, other 2013 models such as the Patriot and the Grand Cherokee scored much higher ratings.
-U.S. News and World Report rated them at 8.6 and 9.0 respectively for safety.
-Each of these vehicles was given across the board ratings of “Good” by the NHTA and was given 5 out of 5 stars for side impact collisions by the IIHS.
+Each of these vehicles was given “Good” ratings by the IIHS and 5 out of 5 stars for overall side crash.
 Both vehicles, however, scored only 3 out of 5 stars for their safety in a rollover crash situation.

 Some standard safety features you can expect to find on all newer Jeep models include: